03-JS/Extra-Enchantments-and-Curses/README.md

 # Extra Enchantments & Curses

-Adds new Enchantments & Curses to Minecraft
+Adds new Enchantments & Curses to Minecraft.

+Available for both Forge & Fabric